How to Use a Laser Level and Spirit Level

 Floods can also cause structural damage by pushing on the building foundation and basement.
 If you clean up any flood water in your house promptly, even if the flood wasn't high enough to enter your home, the ground outside could remain saturated for days.
 A building's foundation or basement walls could crack or collapse under the pressure of this water.

 Floodwaters can contaminate and permanently damage soft furnishings and upholstery.
 Additionally, the risk of mould and mildew along with the build up of bacteria means that damaged furniture should be replaced.
 It may be possible to recover some furniture with deep professional cleaning, however, some items may cost more to salvage than to replace.
 Any furniture made of materials such as chipboard will quickly absorb water, whereas plastic and solid wood items may stay intact once thoroughly cleaned and dried.

 There are many ways to make your property flood-resistant, but one of the most important things to remember is that you should never wait until a flood happens to start thinking about these things.

 If you live in an area that is prone to flooding, it's best to take steps as soon as possible so you can protect yourself and your family from being caught off guard.

-Flood resistance is the steps you can take to prevent water from seeping into a property.
+Try to prevent water from seeping into a property.
 Some ideas include:

-Flood resilience involves protecting the interior of a property in the event that water does enter.
+This involves protecting the interior of a property in the event that water does enter.
 Some ways this can be achieved include:

 If you should find yourself in a state of emergency following heavy rainfall or other causes of flooding, you’ll need to take immediate action to minimise damage and ensure safety.
 You’ll also need immediate access to pumping and drying facilities to clear the affected area.